charliecalvert/JsObjects/JavaScript/Design/BridgeSailor/README.md

 	bridge.setBoat(ketch);
 	runBridge(bridge);

-The point is that runBridge will behave differently depending on what kind of bridge we pass in.
+**runBridge** will behave differently depending on what kind of bridge we pass in.
+If you pass in a **sloop** then it behaves like a sloop, if you pass in **yawl** then it behaves like a yawl, etc.

 The actual program is a bit more complex because we have two different kinds of bridges: a **sailorBridge** and a **sailorBridgeExpert**.
 The essence of the pattern, however, is caught in the code above.